A plug-and-play approach with fast uncertainty quantification for weak lensing mass mapping: Background on weak-lensing mass mapping

 where $\stdval_{\ellip}^2 > 0$ is the variance of intrinsic ellipticities, and $\ngalperpix{k}$ is the number of galaxies observed in pixel $k$.

-For pixels $k \in \smalloneto{\imgsize^2}$ such that $\mask[k,\, k] = 0$ (\ie, within masked regions), we adopt a strategy similar to that proposed by \citet{Starck2021,Remy2023}: the noise variance $\covmatrNoise[k,\, k]$ is artificially set to a very high value in order to reduce the signal-to-noise ratio (S/R) to near zero.
-Then, \eqref{eq:invprob_masked} can be approximated by:
+For pixels $k \in \smalloneto{\imgsize^2}$ such that $\mask[k,\, k] = 0$ (\ie, within masked regions), we adopted a strategy similar to that proposed by \citet{Starck2021,Remy2023}: the noise variance $\covmatrNoise[k,\, k]$ was artificially set to a very high value in order to reduce the signal-to-noise ratio (S/N) to near zero.
+Then, \eqref{eq:invprob_masked} can be approximated by

-In the remaining of the paper, pixels outside and within the mask are referred to as active pixels and masked pixels, respectively.
+In the remainder of the paper, pixels outside and within the mask are referred to as active pixels and masked pixels, respectively.